Metrics to Detect Small-Scale and Large-Scale Citation Orchestration: Discussion

-However, any claims of ethical wrong doing should be withheld in the absence of additional evidence.
-Each author with hints of extreme orchestration would need to be examined carefully as to the nature of their collaborations, teamwork arrangements and standards in their environment, and citation practices in the networks of scientists who cite them.
-These metrics should not be seen as synonymous with unethical practices but as hints for further appraisal.
-Many of these scientists may have perfectly legitimate standards for their field, e.g. massive co-authorship in their teamwork may be the accepted norm, as in the case of nuclear and particle physics work.
-Nevertheless, even in these cases, the extreme nature of orchestration should be noted and the citation metrics of these authors should be properly adjusted (e.g. for co-authorship~\cite{ioannidis2008measuring} and interpreted.
+However, any claims of ethical wrong-doing should be withheld in the absence of additional evidence.
+Authors with hints of extreme orchestration would need to be examined carefully as to the nature of their collaborations, teamwork arrangements and standards in their environment, and citation practices in the networks of scientists who cite them.
+Many of these scientists may have perfectly legitimate standards for their field, \eg massive co-authorship in their teamwork may be the widely accepted norm, as in the case of nuclear and particle physics work.
+Stable collaborations and teamwork are largely desirable in many fields.
+Nevertheless, even in these cases, the extreme nature of orchestration should be noted and the citation metrics of these authors should be properly adjusted (\eg for co-authorship~\cite{ioannidis2008measuring} and interpreted.
 This is essential in order to avoid unfair comparisons against other scientists in the same or neighboring fields who have different work and publication arrangements.
 Otherwise, comparisons would be grossly unfair.